 12. Seitan Fajitas

-Seitan is a realistically-textured “wheat meat” that most closely resembles leftover (read: a bit dried-out) roast beef.
-Seitan is surprisingly high in protein, too.
+Seitan is a realistically-textured "wheat meat" that most closely resembles leftover (read: a bit dried-out) roast beef.
+Seitan was originally developed by a Japanese macrobiotic teacher in 1962, and is made by "washing" wheat flour dough until the starch is completely removed.
+Not only is Seitan Vegan-friendly, its surprisingly high in protein, too.
 These seitan fajitas are spicy, easy to shred for pulled-not-pork tacos the next day, and fast to prepare.

 13. Vegetable Paella

 While traditional paellas famously include fresh seafood and shellfish, this is a pretty amazing vegan version.
 The secret weapon to "meat it up": drizzle in a generous amount of truffle oil.